benroberts999/ampsci/README.md

     * The modules system allows the easy calculation of any atomic properties after the wavefunction has been calculated.
 See [doc/modules.md](doc/modules.md) for description
     * The code is designed so that you can easily create your own modules.
 See [doc/writing_modules.md](doc/writing_modules.md) for details

- 4. Code documentation -- details on classes/functions in the code
+ 4. Full code documentation -- details on classes/functions in the code
     * Available online: [ampsci.dev/](https://ampsci.dev/)
     * This should only be required if you plan to edit the code or add new modules